vortexgpgpu/vortex/docs/testing.md

     $ ./ci/blakcbox.sh --help

-To execute a simple sgemm test program on the simx driver and passing "-n10" as argument to sgemm:
+To execute sgemm test program on the simx driver and passing "-n10" as argument to sgemm:

     $ ./ci/blakcbox.sh --driver=simx --app=sgemm --args="-n10"